Tharadol07969/sales_dashboard/README.md

 ### Data Preparation
 1. **Loading and Cleaning Data**
    - Loaded the dataset into Power BI Desktop.
    - Inspected and cleaned each table to remove duplicates and errors.
-Ensured there were no outliers in the primary key columns.
+Ensured there were no outliers in the table.
    - Identified the Orders Table as the fact table.

    ![Data Cleaning](./1.jpg)